HongfeiXu/LeetCode/notes/Graph.md

 Ref: https://www.geeksforgeeks.org/union-find/

-**Union-Find Algorithm** can be used to check whether an undirected graph contains cycle or not.This method assumes that graph doesn¡¯t contain any self-loops.
+**Union-Find Algorithm** can be used to check whether an undirected graph contains cycle or not.This method assumes that graph doesnâ€™t contain any self-loops.
 We can keeps track of the subsets in a 1D array, lets call it parent[].

 For each edge, make subsets using both the vertices of the edge.
 If both the vertices are in the same subset, a cycle is found.